TimLai0307/SSN/README.md

 <img src="https://github.com/TimLai0307/SSN/blob/main/vis/visual.png" width="1279" height="503">

-The generated image comparison of our method and all SOTA methods on Places365 dataset.
-From left to right are ground truth image, input image, CA, RW, DeepFill-V2, HiFill, Iconv, CRFill, AOT-GAN, TFill, SWMHT-Net, FcF, ESWT-Net.
+The generated density map comparison of our method and some other methods on ShanghaiTech PartA dataset.
+From left to right are input image, ground truth, MCNN, CSRnet, CAN, BL, DM-count, Ours.

 ## Ablation study